Sin7Y/olavm/README.md

 ### Key Features

 There are a lot of tricks to get a very ZK-friendly ZKVM in OlaVM.
-We would like to highlight a few of them:
+We would like to highlight some of them:

 - **Algebraic RISC**.
-The property of instruction set of OlaVM is Algebraic RISC: "Algebraic" refers to the supported operation are field operation, "RISC" refers to the minimality of the instruction set.
-We can achieve a succinct transition constraints based on this, check out [circuit/cpu](https://github.com/Sin7Y/olavm/tree/main/circuits/src/cpu) to learn more;
+The property of the instruction set of OlaVM is Algebraic RISC: "Algebraic" refers to the supported operations are field operation, "RISC" refers to the minimality of the instruction set.
+We can achieve a concise transition constraint based on this, see [circuit/cpu](https://github.com/Sin7Y/olavm/tree/main/circuits/src/cpu) to learn more;

 - **Small finite field**.
-The word defined in OlaVM is a finite field, [Goldilocks]((https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs)).
-The prime of Goldilicks is p = 2^64 - 2^32 + 1 which is less than 64 bits.
-The computation based on those field elements could be [exected much faster](https://twitter.com/rel_zeta_tech/status/1622984483359129601) that other big finite field;
+The word defined in OlaVM is a finite field, [Goldilocks](https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs).
+The prime of Goldilocks is p = 2^64 - 2^32 + 1, which is less than 64 bits.
+The computation based on these field elements could be expected to be [much faster]((https://twitter.com/rel_zeta_tech/status/1622984483359129601)) than other large finite fields;

 - **Builtins**.
-As the cyclic group size is limited, so it would be better of the trace table could contain more transactions as much as possible.
-That means that if there some computation cost a large trace rows in transation logic, we should remove it from main trace table and add a specific sub trace table to store them, this is the reason that introduce Builtins, like hash, bitwise operation and so on, check out the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;
+Since the cyclic group size is limited, it would be better if the trace table could contain as many transactions as possible.
+This means that if there are some computation cost a large trace lines in transation logic, we should remove them from the main trace table and add a special sub-trace table to store them, this is the reason that introduce builtins, like hash, bitwise operation and so on, check the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;

 - **Prophets**.
-This is designed for non-deterministic computation which means "implementation is expensive, verify is cheap".
-So up to a point, prophets is more like a external helper.
-It helps you compute the results of some non-deterministic computation and then you check the results by using the instruction sets, should be note that this check is execute by VM, not constraits which is different with Builtins, check out the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;
+It is designed for non-deterministic computation, which means "implementation is expensive, verification is cheap".
+So to some extent Prophets is more like an external helper.
+It helps you compute the results of some non-deterministic computation and then you verify the results using the instruction sets, should note that this verification is done by the VM, not by constraints which is different with builtins, see the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;

 ### Status